 Offerings are open to all ages and will explore different perspectives of faith in action.
 Perspectives is open to the public and free of charge.
-Registration for Fall 2021 coming soon.

 Bob Goff · Darryl Strawberry · David Thomas-Daystar Counseling Ministries · Dr. John M. Perkins · Stephen James & Chip Dodd-Sage Hill Counseling · Southeast Psych · Anthony Ray Hinton · TN Governor Bill Lee · Homeland Security Internet Crimes Taskforce · Metro Nashville Police Department · Lauren King- Southeast Psych · Elizabeth Clement Webb, FBI · Rev. Dr. David Filson, CPC/CPA · Kyle Cruze, LMFT ·

 In February of 2020, the Academy hosted speaker, author, and competitive thru hiker Jennifer Pharr Davis.

 Jennifer is an Appalachian Trail record setter.
 Her stories of endurance and faith are inspiring to those in every walk of life.
 Attendees heard her stories from the trail, as well as her personal testimony, life of her family, and role the outdoors has played in her walk of faith.
 She shared the mountains she has climbed and the valleys she has traversed in her ongoing effort to witness God in creation.